Powerful Primitives in the Bounded Quantum Storage Model: Program Broadcast

 \section{Program Broadcast}

 In this section, we construct a BQS program broadcaster as introduced in Definition \ref{def BQS program broadcast}.
 This will allow us to tackle asymmetric key encryption and authentication in later sections.
-Let $P$ be a polynomial circuit with $n$-bit input and $m$-bit output such that $m \geq \lg^2 (n)$.
-Any polynomial circuit can be modified to satisfy this requirement by adding null outputs.
+Let $\mathcal{C}_{m}=\{\mathcal{C}_{n,m}\}_{n\leq 2^m}$ where $\mathcal{C}_{n,m}$ is a set of polynomial-size circuits in $n$, of input size $n$, and output size $m$.
+Note that any polynomial-size circuits belongs to such a class by adding null outputs to ensure that $n\leq 2^m$.